TChukwuleta/ApeSats/README.md

 # ApeSats
-ApeSats is a bidding platform that allows users to pay for digital arts.
+ApeSats is a bidding service that allows users to bid for and purchase digital arts.
 This service is written in C# programming language.

-### A bidding platform that allows users to pay for digital art built with Bitcoin, Lightning (LND) and C#

-## How It Works
+### How It Works

-A user registers/logs into the platform (Apesats), and the user is able to see all digital arts and the respective information associated with the digital art (which includes pricing and bid time, amongst others).
+Every user on the platform has the ability to either view all the arts that have already been created and exists in the service, or the upload his art and set it up for bid on the service.
+When handling exchange of art ownership, the system acts as the escrow system to ensure that the seller receives his money (in sats) and the buyer receives the proposed art.

 ### User-As-Buyer

-A user sees the list of arts available on the platform, and join bidding for that .
-A user can only bid more than the last bid or more than or equal to the default bid set by the user as long as no new bid has been made.
-A user cannot bid for a lesser value.
-All these should happen within the timeframe that the seller puts for bid timing.
+A user sees the list of arts available on the platform.
+The user is able to view information about different arts which can include the name/title of the art, a short description of the art as well as the price tag for the art.
+User can then go ahead and bid for the art.
-Once a user indicates interest in an item, the price he is bidding for is locked separately from his available balance, should in case he wins the bid, so that we don’t have any problem with insufficient funds.
-Also, the higher his bids increase, the more the money is deducted from his available balance.
-If he loses the bid, the money is unlocked and is now available for the user to spend on the next bid.
-However, if he wins the bid, an invoice address is generated; afterwards, payment is going to be made from the locked funds to the system’s node using the invoice (QR code or plain payment request).
-Once all these are confirmed, ownership is then transferred to the buyer.

-- User-as-a-seller:
-As a user, you also have the privilege to upload art on the platform, user can also set values for the art, such as prices, bid time, etc.
+A user cannot bid less than the art's base amount as defined by the seller.
+Also, if there is an existing bid, values of new bid cannot be less than the last existing bid.
+The moment a new bid is submitted, the system (escrow) returns the funds of the last bidder and only locks the funds of the current bidder.
+New bids can continue happenning till the expiration time of the art (sets by the seller).

-Once the bid time elapsed and there is a buy, the seller’s balance is increased by the value of the sold art.
+Once the bid time expires, the winner of the bid is expected to redeem the art using the invoice that is provided by the system, else, after 24 hours the locked funds is used to redeem the art.
-If the time elapses and there was no buyer, the user can either rebid or stock it up in his draft.
-At the end of the day, the user can request a payment from the system based on the user’s available balance.

-- System:
-The system is the only one running a node.
-The system generates an invoice for the user and receives payments on behalf of the sellers.
-However, the sellers can track their income and also their expenses, and when the seller (user) wishes to withdraw his or her funds, all he or she needs to do is to send the system an invoice so that there can be a payment.
+### User-As-Seller

+A user not only has the ability to buy arts, a user can also sell arts by either uploading a new one and putting it up for sale, or rebiding an already purchased art.
+The user can also go ahead to set how much he wants his art to sell for, as long as it is within the price boudary (minimum and maximum) as defined by the system.
+User can also set the timeframe by which the art bid would run for.

+It is good to mention that every user has the ability to withdraw all or some of its earned sats on the platform.

 ## Requirements

 -         .Net core 6 and above
--          Visual Studio
+-          Code editor (Preferably Visual studio)
--          A running Bitcoin core node on a signet or testnet network.
 -          A running lightning Node (LND)
 -          OR Docker and Polar installed.
 -          MySQL Database & SSMS installed
 -          LNURL proto file

+## Configuration

+For the required environment file, please see the 'requirements.txt' file

+The following are a list of currently available configuration options that needs to be setup in the appsettings.json file and a short explanation of what each does.

+`AccountNumberPrefix`
+Used to generate system account for every user.
+This signifies the first 3 digits of 10

+`MinimumAmount`
+Minimum amount (sats) that can be pegged as art value

+`MaximumAmount`
+Maximum amount (sats) that can be pegged as art value

+`TokenConstants`
+Handles JWT token authentication.

+`DefaultConnection`
+Connection string to your sql database server

+`cloudinary` (required)
+All connection necessary to be able to upload photo on the system.
+The required keys include secred, cloudname as well as key

+`Lightning` (required)
+All connection necessary to connect to your bitcoin node, which includes macaroon path, ssl cert path, grpc host name

 ## Initializing the database